Unity-Technologies/articulations-robot-demo/README.md

 #### Install Unity

-If you do not have Unity 2020.1.0b1 or later, add the latest 2020.1 beta release through [Unity Hub](https://unity3d.com/get-unity/download).
-This demo has been last tested on Unity 2020.1.0b7.
+If you do not have Unity 2020.1.0b7 or later, add the latest 2020.1 beta release through [Unity Hub](https://unity3d.com/get-unity/download).
+This demo was last tested on Unity 2020.1.0b7.

 #### Clone the Articulations Robot Demo Repo